Ways to save money on and optimize your Microsoft licenses

 Additionally, moving to a different plan may also make sense for license optimization if you’re, for example, using Google G Suite for emails and other Office apps for creation and collaboration.
 The ProPlus plan also offers reduced storage and removes business email.

 5. Reviewing quarterly

 Whether you’re deciding on enterprise-wide annual renewals or trying to slash department overruns, we’ll do all the hard work so you don’t have to.
-Get a free optimization report now.
+Get a Microsoft license optimization report now.

 About Plow Networks

 Plow Networks is a leading IT services provider, connecting businesses to technology since 2012.
 With deep expertise in network, cloud, and end user support services, we partner with clients to leverage technology in ways that simplify operations and fuel growth.
 Plow Networks is based in Brentwood, Tenn.